Working with an Interpreter

 Fax: 907-272-8807

-Deaf Navigator is a program run by Hope Community Resources, funded via a grant provided by the Alaska Department of Health and Social Services.
+Deaf Navigator is a program offered through Hope Community Resources, Inc. and funded by a grant provided by the Alaska Department of Health and Social Services.